 dir: the absolute path of the application server directory. (required)

 global.lib.dir: the application server’s global library directory.
-Use the absolute path or a path relative to dir. (required)
+Use a path relative to

 portal.dir: the directory where portal is installed in your app server.
-Use the absolute path or a path relative to dir. (required)
+Use a path relative to

 Specify the following information to configure the database you’re upgrading.